-The construction of the course started in August 1929, with golf first being played on the ten holes nearest the Clubhouse from the end of May 1930.
+The construction of the course started in August 1929, with golf first being played on the ten holes nearest the clubhouse from the end of May 1930.
 Last minute changes to some of the front nine holes delayed the opening of the full course until 18th October 1930.

-In 1939, at the beginning of the Second World War, the Ministry of Defence requisitioned the Clubhouse as a barracks for soldiers.
+The Club thrived from the beginning, but in 1939, at the beginning of the Second World War, the Ministry of Defence requisitioned the clubhouse as a barracks for soldiers.
 Despite this occupation, a few of the remaining members managed to keep the course alive throughout the war so that afterwards the Club could be re-established.
-The absence of entries for competition winners on the honours boards around the Clubhouse for the war years reflect the moratorium in the ordinary life of the club during that period.
+The absence of entries for competition winners on the honours boards around the clubhouse for the war years reflect the interruption of the life of the club during that period.

+The clubhouse and course were fully reinstated over the next few years.
 By the early 60s, however, the proprietary-run Club had run into such serious financial difficulties that the members decided to take over the running of the Club and, having obtained a new lease from the then new Borough of Barnet, made a fresh start as a Club run by its members.
 In 1966 it welcomed the World Cup winning England football team.